Streetsensation home page London's best 100 streets

 A one minute walk from Leicester Square station

-The sea of red lanterns on the left marks the edge of London’s world-famous Chinatown, but this neighbourhood has only been the centre of Chinese culture since the 1950s.
+The overhead red lanterns on the left marks the edge of London’s world-famous Chinatown, but this part of the city has only been the centre of Chinese culture since the 1950s.

-London’s first Chinatown was actually miles away in Limehouse in the East End, established by Chinese sailors in the late 19th century, but this area was largely destroyed during bombing raids in World War II.
+The first Chinatown was established by Chinese sailors in the late 19th century, a few miles away in Limehouse in the East End, but this area was largely destroyed during bombing raids in World War II.

-Returning soldiers and new immigrants came into the West End in the mid-20th century because of cheap rents in a neighbourhood that was badly rundown after the war.
-British soldiers returning from the Far East had developed a taste for Chinese cuisine, which helped to establish the restaurant scene which continues to this day.
+New immigrants arrived in the West End in the mid-20th century with cheaper rents available in a area that was badly run down after the war.
+In addition, British soldiers returning from the Far East had developed a taste for Chinese cuisine, which helped to develop the restaurant scene that continues to this day.